randrew2636/Visualising_BZ/README.md

 You also need gfortran to create the library to find k_points

-The python script will see if the ws library has been created Else it will run f2py to compile bzones_lib_counting.f90 to make the library
+The python script will run f2py to compile bzones_lib_counting.f90 to make the library

 # Running the code